yelite/lite-config/README.md

 # lite-system

-`lite-system` offers a convinient appraoch to build NixOS, nix-darwin and Home Manager configurations, and create a consistent environment across different devices.
-It addresses common patterns for creating personal system configurations, which includes:
+`lite-system` offers a convinient appraoch to build NixOS, nix-darwin and Home Manager configurations, to create a consistent environment across different devices.
+It addresses common patterns when creating personal system configurations, which includes:

 1. Configure `pkgs` with overlays and config, and use it across all system configurations.
 2. Build NixOS and nix-darwin configurations in a unified way.
-3. Export standalone `homeConfigurations` for use in non-NixOS Linux distributions.
+3. Export standalone `homeConfigurations` to be used in non-NixOS Linux distributions.
 4. Export packages from overlays for easy debugging.

 An example: